Identifiability and Falsifiability: Two Challenges for Bayesian Model Expansion: Introduction

 \subsection{Related Work}

-Recently, statistical workflow has enjoyed increased attention as a discrete topic in statistics.
-This literature has sought to provide a consistent framework and practical advice for each step of a statistical analysis, including the process of model expansion (see, e.g. \cite{BayesWorkflow1,BayesWorkflow2,BayesWorkflow3}).
-Here we seek to complement this perspective by studying model expansion as a distinct regime.
-To this end, our main result provides interpretable bounds on the mutual and conditional mutual information, the former of which depends critically on Theorem 2 in \cite{LogSobolevBayes}.
+Recently, statistical workflow has enjoyed increased attention as a discrete topic.
+This literature has developed a consistent framework and practical advice for each step of statistical analysis, including model expansion (see, e.g. \citet{BayesWorkflow1,BayesWorkflow2,BayesWorkflow3}).
+We seek to complement this work by studying model expansion as a distinct regime.

-Outside of the context of model expansion, the problem of weak/non-identification has been extensively studied in the classical and Bayesian contexts.
-In the Bayesian setting, methods of detecting and dealing with identification problems have been studied in, e.g. \cite{BayesLearning,DataCloning}.
-Whereas these methods have usually been tied to particular (classes of) models, we study this problem in a general setting of model expansion.
+\citet{GreenlandId} defines a notion of model expansion which is similar to our Definition \ref{def:model_expansion} and studies nonidentification in the expanded model.
+Whereas Greenland considers strictly nonidentified cases, this work studies model expansion as a process which tends to weaken identifiability continuously.
+Our results reinforce Greenland’s conclusion that, in the presence of weak identification, “any analysis should thus be viewed as a part of a sensitivity analysis which depends on external plausibility considerations.”

+Gustafson studies the asymptotics of posterior distributions for strictly nonidentified likelihood models, showing that the posterior may be substantially more informative than the prior in the infinite-data limit \citep{GustafsonId1,GustafsonId2}.
+Specifically, \citet{GustafsonId2} shows this can occur when the prior encodes dependence between identified and non-identified parameters.
+Our main result echoes this conclusion, showing that prior dependence between parameters can improve identification also in the preasymptotic regime.
+Other methods for detecting and dealing with identification problems have been studied in, e.g. \citet{BayesLearning,DataCloning}.

-As we will argue in Section \ref{sec:underpowered_check_theory}, problems of falsifiability are directly connected to debates over the power and conservativity of the posterior predictive $p$-value.
-Various forms of this problem have been described, and possible solutions have been proposed in \cite{BayarriBerger99,BayarriBerger00,RobinsEtAl00,PostPPharma}.
-We propose another possible solution - conditional $p$-values - which differ from these previous proposals both in their goal and method of use, and we will argue that our approach is more practically applicable in many cases.
+As we argued above, problems of falsifiability are directly connected to debates over the conservativity and power of the posterior predictive $p$-value.
+Various forms of this problem have been described, and possible solutions have been proposed in \citet{BayarriBerger99,BayarriBerger00,RobinsEtAl00,PostPPharma,SampledPValues,ChiSquaredGOF,PivotalSampled,PostProcessPValues}.
+This work complements these arguments by relating the degree of conservativity in posterior predictive checks to model complexity.